Research project / business internship

 If you are going to work with the digital patient database HiX, you need to follow a HiX training before you can start.
 You will receive an e-mail from the Master’s administration Ooffice with the date of the HiX training.
 Please confirm your attendance in reply to this e-mail.

 A mandatory interim assessment should take place 2-3 months after the start of your project.
 Your examiner and supervisor are advised to use the rubric for research skills to give you feedback on your work, progress, and performance.
-(BINN students use the other rubric for the General Research profile.
-SBM students can use the rubric for the business internships.)
+(SBM students can use the rubric for business internships)

 - For projects at UU/UMCU: the meeting takes place with your examiner (preferably together with the daily supervisor).

-- For projects outside UU/UMCU: the meeting is between you, your supervisor host institute, and your examiner (preferably in a single meeting).
+- For projects outside UU/UMCU: the meeting is between you, your supervisor host institute, and preferably your examiner.

 The interim assessment is different from regular work discussions.
 You are encouraged to schedule more assessment moments with your supervisor.
 The second meeting of the SEED tool can also take place around this period.
 The purpose is to spark healthy communication and feedback between student and supervisor.
 You are strongly encouraged to use it.